The Power of Positive Employee Recognition

 Guidelines for Effective Employee Recognition

-Here are some guidelines and ideas to help you effectively provide employee recognition and avoid potential problems when you undertake acknowledging your staff.
+Here are several guidelines and ideas to help you effectively provide employee recognition and avoid potential problems when you undertake acknowledging your staff.

 Decide what you want to achieve through your employee recognition efforts.
 Many organizations use a scatter approach to employee recognition.
-They implement a whole bunch of employee recognition and hope that some of it sticks.
+They implement a whole bunch of employee recognition ideas and hope that some efforts stick.
 Or, conversely, they recognize just a few employees, and not very often.

 Instead, create goals and action plans for employee recognition.
 Recognize the actions, behaviors, approaches, and accomplishments that you know will make your organization more productive and efficient.